14 Ways Toxins Are Sneaking into Your House

 With your new carpet

 Putting new carpet down is a nice way to update your home, but the new floor covering can release gasses, warns Walsh.
 “The first 72 hours after installation can pose a major threat to your air quality,” she explains.
 “Volatile organic compounds (VOCs) within the fibers of the carpet are emitted into the home.
 These toxins include acetaldehyde, benzene, formaldehyde, toluene, and more.
 Signs of poisoning are symptoms of nausea, headaches, and possible irritation to your nose, throat, and eyes.”
-Check out the most toxic spring cleaning products—and which ones you should buy instead.

 Your dry cleaning